RoyNisimov1/CHA/README.md

 " " for a " ".join(bits)
 ```

-### _*Note*_
-This function will not return a fixed length, and will only work on english letters for now

-_Notes_:
+# *_Notes_*:

-_Use the hexdigest function to get the value in hex_
+1. _Use the hexdigest function to get the value in hex_

-*THIS HASH FUNCTION IS PROBABLY NOT THE SAFEST!*
+2. *THIS HASH FUNCTION IS PROBABLY NOT THE SAFEST!*

-I made it because I was bored, so please use something like Argon2 or Sha512 for real use cases.
+3. I made it because I was bored, so please use something like Argon2 or Sha512 for real use cases.

-Also, there might already be a similar hashing function that I don't know of
+4. Also, there might already be a similar hashing function that I don't know of

 PS: I know my code looks bad